abpframework/abp-samples/SingleLayer/README.md

 ## How to run?

-1. Download the template.
-2. Open the project directory with terminal.
-3. Cast `dotnet ef database update` command.
+1. Run `dotnet ef database update` command in the folder of the `MyCompanyName.MyProjectName` project.
 4. Run the project.